 Buyer Agency Agreement

-Before you tour a home, you may need to sign a contract.
+Before you tour a home, you may need to sign a contract with your real estate agent.

 That contract is called a buyer agency agreement.